python-pillow/python-show-qa/README.md

 ## What are some lessons you’ve learned while creating and maintaining Pillow?

-- Open source does not have to be stressful
+- Open source does not have to be stressful, Pillow is one of the least stressful open source projects I've ever worked on
--
+- There is a tremendous need to "pay the maintainers" and as such I am now a Tidelift Lifter Advocate in addition to being a paid Lifter

 ## Are there any surprising use cases you have seen Pillow used for?
 Examples?